 Physics-informed Video Diffusion Model

-Fig. 2.a shows the training phase of the proposed Physics-informed Video Diffusion Model.
-We first performs the tokenization process, in which the lift-to-drag ratio (CL/CD) values varying with the angle of attack (AoA) are encoded as a temporal vector to label each frame.
+Fig. 2.a shows the training phase of the proposed PVDM.
+We first perform the tokenization process, in which the CL/CD values varying with the AoA are encoded as a temporal vector to label each frame.
 Before temporal embeddings are applied, the shaped blank frames are spatially convolved and appended with spatial attention.
-These spatio-temporal features are then passed into the Stage II 3D U-Net architecture, where diffusion sampling occurs.
-The forward process of diffusion model can be mathematically represented for a process transitioning over a period T. For this model, the Gaussian noise is gradually added to the data which is later denoised in a learned reverse process seeking to reconstruct the original distribution.
+These spatio-temporal features are then passed into the 3D U-Net architecture to predict noise at time t for DDPM process.
+The forward process of DDPM can be mathematically represented for a process transitioning over a period T. For this model, the Gaussian noise is gradually added to the data which is later denoised in a learned reverse process seeking to reconstruct the original distribution.
 The probability of distribution q from point xt−1 at time t−1 to xt at time step t, which remains to be learned, is a fixed Markov chain with a given variance schedule: